cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 The legend goes that one day the member of our team had a conversation with the Head of Yandex Russia (Yandex is the third biggest search company).
 He sincerely admitted that provable conversion attribution of ads with resulting financial transaction and identity, is the Holy Grail of digital marketing.
 Believe him or not - if you ever run serious digital ad campaigns you perfectly understand the issue.
 Payment systems are disconnected from ad systems and ad system have no way to prove anything about the actions of the users.
 We are used to believing ad systems because they lead to conversions with some probability.
 But everything behind conversion (either on the third-party website or even on a website your control) are usually very inaccurate and probabilistic.
 Cyber is the system which will give content creators the power and energy to attribute and predict conversions precisely and provably.

-## Experiment

-The proposal is the first of its kind in the blockchain space, where we propose to make a collective investment decision via the use of a governance mechanism.
-It is more than just a collective decision.
-It is an amazing experiment.
-If passed, the community pool will exchange ATOM tokens for CYB tokens on the terms defined in the [Takeoff round](https://ipfs.io/ipfs/QmQ1Vong13MDNxixDyUdjniqqEj8sjuNEBYMyhQU4gQgq3).
-CYB tokens will be transferred under the management of the community pool management via an established IBC connection. cyber\~Congress takes the obligation to support the connection from the side of the Cyber network.

-Cosmos was created to become the internet of blockchains.
-A protocol that propagates the spirit of decentralization and governed by the community.
-For such technology to succeed, a lot is required.
-One thing is a solid foundation it can build on.
-One virtue of such foundation is, of course, a monetary flow of income that has to feed this machine for as long as it exists.

-A good question that arises is how to turn the community pool into a pool that isn’t (a) a pot of money which goes solely to network security, (b) a pool that isn’t solely a build-up of inflationary rewards and (с) has long term prosperity value (its value rises).

-The solution to the above problem is to establish a fund, that is managed and processed collectively and consists of a diversified number of assets that can bring long term value to its stakeholders.
-Generally speaking, what we propose, is for the community pool to be used to build a stronger and more prosperous future for the stakeholders of the protocol.

-This means using the funds to support exceptional projects that are building with Tendermint and Cosmos-SDK.
-After all, is we want to glorify the ecosystem, we need for it to grow.
-How will it grow?
-It will have projects with a clear utility, amazing a product and provable distribution.
-This will attract users, developers and large stakeholders to the ecosystem.
-Together we already did one very successful investment decision.
-We all participated in cosmos fundraizer.
-So let us move the idea forward.

 ## Investment

 [Cyber](https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md) has launched its [first takeoff round](https://cyber.page/governance/2), on the 27th of April, 2020.
 However, launching meant it had to fly.
 It takes courage to admit it, but it didn't.
 This means that we did something wrong and we have to try again.
 After all, Rome was not built in a day.
 Following the above mentioned, we have decided to relaunch the rocket with a redesigned distribution scheme which is simple, favours early participation and significantly lowered our starting valuation at the level of 1M ATOM.